-Our Vision: To help Veterans and their families find more peace and hope in their life.
+Our Vision: To help Veterans and their families find more peace in their life.

 Our Mission: Meet the needs of the Veteran Community through outreach, listening, resource vetting and referrals, and being their collective voice.

-Qualified Listeners is one of the most active Veteran Support Programs in Northern Colorado.
-We interact with 300 Veterans each month and are gaining credibility throughout the Veteran Community because of our work and as their voice.
+Qualified Listeners is one of the most active Veteran Support Programs in Northern Colorado & SE Wyoming.
+We interact with 300 Veterans each month and are gaining credibility throughout the Veteran Community because of our work.
 We have ongoing programs relating to our mission of supporting Veterans and are always looking for ways to improve our programs.

 1) Outreach Program is two-fold: 1) seek out those who want help; and 2) educate others about the many validated resources available to them.